AnsibleShipyard/ansible-mesos/README.md

 ## Notes

-Currently supports Mesos 0.20.
-Note that mesos 0.20 only supports docker in --net=host mode.
+Currently defaults to Mesos 0.20.1.